irfanhakim-as/linux-wiki/topics/fonts.md

     mkdir -p ~/.config/fontconfig
     ```

-3. Update or create a new `fonts.conf` file in the `fontconfig` directory.
+3. Update or create a new `fonts.conf` file in the `fontconfig` directory:

     > [!IMPORTANT]
     > Backup the existing `fonts.conf` file if any.